Acting Auditions for the Wyldewood Players 2023

-The Sterling Renaissance Festival, a 35-acre wooded site containing Renaissance style buildings and open-air wooden amphitheaters, is a whimsical re-creation of an Elizabethan town; Warwick, circa 1585.
+The Sterling Renaissance Festival, now in its 45th season, is a 35-acre wooded site containing Renaissance style buildings and open-air wooden amphitheaters.
+It is a whimsical re-creation of an Elizabethan town; Warwick, circa 1585.
 The core company of interactive actors, The Wyldewood Players, brings the town to life by portraying the rogues, vagabonds, and townspeople of Shakespeare’s day.

 Town characters as well as Queen Elizabeth’s court, roam the lanes and environments of the festival, including the audience in this very unique form of theatre.
 Other entertainers provide music and period acts.
 All of this, combined with food, crafts, and games help create an exciting, comic history of the old English trade faire.

-- Performances are Saturdays and Sundays only from 10 AM to 7 PM, with additional rehearsals midweek.
+- Performances are Saturdays and Sundays only from 10 AM to 7 PM.

 - Rehearsals will vary according to how you are cast - and may include rehearsals for scenarios, plays, or other scheduled events during a performance day.

 - Rehearsal days run on a 5-day week from 9am-6:00pm, with scheduled 10 to 15-minute breaks & a 90-minute lunch break.

 - Rehearsals will include master class workshops in:

 - Ensemble improvisation and freeing the imagination